daniel-araujo/proctal/README.rst

 Example
 =======

-Forces a program — whose Process ID (PID) is 15433 in this example — to print Hello, world!
+This example forces a program — whose Process ID (PID) is 15433 — to print Hello, world!

 	**Note**

 	Accessing sensitive parts of other processes most likely requires you to have higher privileges.
 Try running as root.

 **CLI**